njustkmg/IJCAI25-BSS/README.md

 * Download the Twitter15 dataset from this link: https://github.com/jefferyYu/TomBERT
 * Download the NVGresutre dataset from this link: https://research.nvidia.com/publication/2016-06_online-detection-and-classification-dynamic-hand-gestures-recurrent-3d

-The directory organization of the final data file should be as follows (task CREMA-D for an example):
+The directory organization of the final data file should be as follows (task CREMA-D as an example):
 ```
 ├── CREMAD/
 │   ├── annotations/